What our clients ask us

 .Q How often should I have my wood burner / open fire serviced and swept?

 A At least once a year to ensure the safety and efficiency of the appliance/chimney.
 All manufacturers stipulate an annual service and in many insurance companies require evidence of due care and maintenance in the event of a claim.
-Property Managers and Landlords are responsible for the maintenance and safety of chimneys and wood burners so an annual inspection is strongly recommended for these properties.
+Property Managers and Landlords are responsible for the maintenance and safety of chimneys and wood burners so an annual inspection is strongly recommended for these properties (The landlord’s insurance policy for the property will often not cover the property if the chimney is not swept at least annually).
 Informing tenants on proper use and care of the appliance is also strongly recommended.
 (See Government's Building and Housing guidelines).
 A build up of creosote is very damaging to your flue and should be avoided.

 Q Do bricks and air tubes have to be replaced?